aoitelegram/aoitelegram/README.md

 ## Features

 - **Over 200 Pre-built Functions:** `aoitelegram` comes equipped with more than 200 pre-built functions, empowering you to effortlessly create dynamic and interactive Telegram bots.

-- **Built-in Customizable Local Database:** With `aoitelegram`, you have a robust customizable local database right out of the box, along with Firestore and MongoDB integration.

 - **Built-in Custom Function System:** `aoitelegram` has very good support for custom functions.
 Besides, `aoitelegram` has classes for working with extensions that you can create.